ITRS to acquire IP-Label. Read the press release.

 2. Set your monitor type to DNS.

 4. Select your IP version.
-If testing using IPv6, you have the option to use only those checkpoints that have native IPV6; if left unchecked, checks will originate from all selected checkpoints using IPV6 when native and IPV6 emulation on IPV4 checkpoints.
+If you are testing using IPv6, you can choose to use only checkpoints with native IPv6 support.
+Otherwise, checks will run from all selected checkpoints, using native IPv6 where available and IPv6 emulation on IPv4 checkpoints..

-5. Fill in the DNS server information, specifying the domain name or IP address of the DNS server you’d like to test, for example n1s.yourprovider.com.
+5. Fill in the DNS server information, such as domain name or IP address of the DNS server to test, for example n1s.yourprovider.com.

-8. Specify the domain name that you would like to query in the Test Value field, for example www.yourdomain.com.
+1. Specify the domain name (for example, www.yourdomain.com) to query in the Test value field.

-For example: If you are testing the domain name of your website (an A Record query), fill in the IP address of your domain name.
-The Uptrends service will then verify that the response from the DNS query matches the IP address.
+2. Provide the Expected result.
+If you are testing the domain name of your website (an A Record query), fill in the IP address of your domain name.
+Uptrends service verifies that the response from the DNS query matches the IP address.

 By using the Uptrends website, you consent to the use of cookies in accordance with our Cookie Policy.